 }

 This code will compile without any errors.
-Note the r# prefix on both the function name in its definition as well as where the function is called in main.
+Note the r# prefix on the function name in its definition as well as where the function is called in main.

 Raw identifiers allow you to use any word you choose as an identifier, even if that word happens to be a reserved keyword.
 In addition, raw identifiers allow you to use libraries written in a different Rust edition than your crate uses.
-For example, try is not a keyword in the 2015 edition but is in the 2018 edition.
-If you depend on a library that is written using the 2015 edition and has a try function, to call that function from your 2018 edition code, you’ll need to use the raw identifier syntax, r#try in this case.
+For example, try isn’t a keyword in the 2015 edition but is in the 2018 edition.
+If you depend on a library that’s written using the 2015 edition and has a try function, , you’ll need to use the raw identifier syntax, r#try in this case, to call that function from your 2018 edition code.
 See Appendix E for more information on editions.